 Overview

-Azure Policy uses a JSON format to form the logic the evaluation uses to determine whether a resource is compliant or not.
+Azure Policy uses a JSON format to form the logic the evaluation uses to determine whether a resource is compliant.
 Definitions include metadata and the policy rule.
 The defined rule can use functions, parameters, logical operators, conditions, and property aliases to match exactly the scenario you want.
 The policy rule determines which resources in the scope of the assignment get evaluated.

 Understand evaluation outcomes